Mamie Eisenhower: Later life

 In 1961, Eisenhower retired with the former president to Gettysburg, their first permanent home.
 They also had a retirement home in Palm Desert, California.
 She made appearances on occasion for the Kennedy administration, including a fundraiser for the National Cultural Center and a state dinner with the Prime Minister of Japan.
-As her husband was dying, legislation was passed for Eisenhower that guaranteed lifetime Secret Service protection for presidential widows.
-When Ike died in 1969, Mamie went to Belgium where their son had been serving as ambassador.
-After returning to the United States, she continued to live full-time on the farm until she took an apartment in Washington, D.C. as her health declined in the late 1970s.
+As her husband was dying, legislation passed that guaranteed lifetime Secret Service protection for presidential widows.
+Following Ike's death in March 1969, Mamie went to Belgium, where their son was serving as ambassador.
+After returning to the U.S., she continued to live full-time on the farm until she took an apartment in Washington, D.C., as her health declined in the late 1970s.
 She often stayed in her bedroom after her husband's death while Secret Service agents supported her.

-Eisenhower remained close with the Nixon family after her tenure as first lady, and the two families were married together when her grandson married the Nixons' daughter in 1968.
+Eisenhower remained close to the Nixon family after her tenure as first lady, and her grandson married the Nixons' daughter in 1968.
 She appeared in a commercial to support Richard Nixon's reelection in the 1972 presidential election, and the Nixons regularly invited Mamie to the White House throughout the Nixon presidency.
-She took stronger political stances later in life; she supported the Vietnam War, though she recognized the hardship faced by American soldiers, and she also opposed the women's liberation movement.
-She supported the candidacy of Dick Thornburgh for governor of Pennsylvania, and she supported George H. W. Bush in the 1980 Republican Party presidential primaries.
+She took stronger political stances later in life; she supported the Vietnam War, though she recognized the hardship faced by American soldiers, and opposed the women's liberation movement.
+She supported Dick Thornburgh for governor of Pennsylvania, and George H. W. Bush in the 1980 Republican Party presidential primaries.
 In 1973, Eisenhower finally addressed rumors of alcoholism in an interview, explaining the nature of her vertigo.
 Rumors of Ike's alleged affair with Kay Summersby reemerged in the 1970s, though Mamie continued to say that she did not believe them.

 Death

-Eisenhower suffered a stroke on September 25, 1979.
+Eisenhower had a stroke on September 25, 1979.
 She was rushed to Walter Reed Army Medical Center, where her husband had died a decade before.
 Eisenhower remained in the hospital, and on October 31, announced to her granddaughter Mary Jean that she would die the next day.
-She died in her sleep on the morning of November 1, just 13 days before her 83rd birthday.
+She died in her sleep on the morning of November 1.
 A memorial service was held in the Fort Myer chapel on November 5 with attendants including the Nixons, Rosalynn Carter, Senator Jacob Javits, Federal Reserve Chair Arthur F. Burns, and Eisenhower's Secret Service agents.
-She was buried beside her husband in his hometown of Abilene, Kansas.
+She is buried beside her husband in his hometown of Abilene, Kansas.

 Legacy

 Eisenhower's birthplace is open to the public and operated by the Mamie Doud Eisenhower Foundation.
-Places bearing the name Mamie Eisenhower include a park in Denver in 1957 and a library in the Denver suburb of Broomfield, Colorado in 1963.
+Places bearing the name Mamie Eisenhower include a park in Denver and a library in the Denver suburb of Broomfield, Colorado.
 She was inducted into the Colorado Women's Hall of Fame in 1985.